bergercookie/syncall/README.md

   --caldav-passwd, --caldav-passwd-pass-path TEXT
-                                  Path in the UNIX password manager to fetch the caldav password from --all, --taskwarrior-all-tasks  Sync all taskwarrior tasks [potentially very slow]
+                                  Path in the UNIX password manager to fetch the caldav password from --caldav-passwd-cmd CMD
+                                  A command (which is run in a shell) that outputs the caldav password on stdout --all, --taskwarrior-all-tasks  Sync all taskwarrior tasks [potentially very slow]
   -t, --taskwarrior-tags TEXT     Taskwarrior tags to synchronize